zwerdlds/roopes/readme.md

 # Dependencies
 - `delegate`

-This package is used extensively to minimize boilerplate.
+This package is used to minimize boilerplate.
 In particular, Rust does not have a trait inheritance system, so inheritance (where appropriate) needs to be implemented manually.
 The `delegate!` macro enables these streamlined implementations.

+- `enclose`

+This package is used to simplify the process of copying reference-counted objects to and from lambdas.